-It’s not just Regent’s Park and Hyde Park that are on the doorstep, Primrose Hill, Green Park and St James’s Park are also within easy walking distance.
+It’s not just Regent’s Park and Hyde Park that is on the doorstep, Primrose Hill, Green Park and St James’s Park are also within easy walking distance.
 Whether you like to escape city life and recharge your batteries, or take the kids out for a play, picnic or visit to London Zoo, you never have far to go.
 In addition to public green spaces, there are also some private squares for the exclusive use of residents of Montagu Square, Bryanstone Square and Portman Square.
 Paddington Gardens has a well-equipped and imaginative playground that the youngsters love.

 5 – Good schools and educational facilities

 Marylebone is popular with families as well as young professionals and the area boasts some exceptional educational facilities.
 For children, there’s an abundance of nurseries and outstanding state schools including St James’, Marylebone CofE School and Marylebone Boys’ School as well as revered independent schools such as Wetherby (with former pupils including Prince William and Prince Harry) and Abercorn.
-The London Business School, University of Westminster and Regent’s College are all within easy reach.
+The London Business School, the University of Westminster and Regent’s College are all within easy reach.

-6 – Culture and community
+6 – Culture and Community

 In terms of cultural pursuits, there’s plenty to do here.
-Main attractions include the famous Madame Tussauds waxworks, Sherlock Holmes Museum at 221b Baker Street, open air theatre and London Zoo in Regent’s Park, the Royal Academy of Music and the exceptional art collection at The Wallace Collection.
-Support local businesses at Marylebone Farmers’ Market on Aybrook Street every Sunday and don’t forget to make a note in your diary for the Marylebone Summer Festival – a family friendly, local community and charity street fayre for all.
+Main attractions include the famous Madame Tussauds waxworks, Sherlock Holmes Museum at 221b Baker Street, open-air theatre and London Zoo in Regent’s Park, the Royal Academy of Music and the exceptional art collection at The Wallace Collection.
+Support local businesses at Marylebone Farmers’ Market on Aybrook Street every Sunday and don’t forget to make a note in your diary for the Marylebone Summer Festival – a family-friendly, local community and charity street fayre for all.

 7 – Property investment potential